Shaken

 Except Abby.
 He knows he’s been her crush for a while, but doing anything about it wouldn’t have felt right, not when he knows she’s keeping a secret that could destroy his career.

-Alex has to make a choice - the woman he’s falling for or protecting his small town and his family that lives in it.
+One hot night and a scorching kiss later, the feelings between them have definitely been shaken.
+Abby’s life is in danger and Alex has to make a choice - the woman he’s falling for or protecting his small town and his family that lives in it.

 Contains a hot cop, small town, and some serious suspense.
 Shaken is part of the Maynards of Severton series but can be read as a stand-alone.